microsoft/fluentui/README.md

 To build and run tests for all packages in the repo, run `yarn build` from the root.

 To build individual packages within the `packages/*` or `apps/*` folders, `cd` to the relevant folder and run `yarn build`.
-Note that because the packages are symlinked together, you must manage building dependencies in the right order, or use the `yarn build` script to build to the specific package you want.
-(See advanced tips below.)
+Note that because the packages are symlinked together, you must manage building dependencies in the right order, or use the `yarn buildto` script to build to the specific package you want.

+#### Advanced build commands

-There are more advanced build commands listed here in the [Build Commands](https://github.com/OfficeDev/office-ui-fabric-react/wiki/Build-Commands) page
+There are more advanced build commands listed in the [Build Commands](https://github.com/OfficeDev/office-ui-fabric-react/wiki/Build-Commands) wiki page.

 ### Testing